African-American History & Culture in Orlando

 Traditionally held in January and early February, ZORA!
 Festival is a multifaceted, multicultural celebration of Hurston and the arts, culture and education.
 It offers of a series of engaging events that take place in Eatonville and other locations in the Orlando area, including many that are free to attend.

 Wells’Built Museum of African American History and Culture

 Eatonville isn’t the only place to explore African-American culture in Orlando.
 Downtown Orlando features the Wells’Built Museum of African American History and Culture, based inside the historic Wells’Built Hotel.
-Although the Wells’Built is currently closed due to COVID-19, visitors are welcome to stop by for some historic selfies.
+Although the Wells’Built is currently operating with limited hours due to COVID-19, visitors are always welcome to stop by for some historic selfies.

 Learn more: Downtown Orlando

 Constructed in 1921 by Dr. Williams M. Wells, a prominent African-American physician, the hotel exclusively catered to African-American guests who were barred from Florida’s then-segregated hotels — including famous musicians such as Count Basie, Ray Charles, Duke Ellington and others.
 As a result, it earned a spot on The Negro Travelers' Green Book, an annual publication that began in the 1930s and served as the basis for the Oscar-winning 2018 film, Green Book.
 Listed on the U.S. National Register of Historic Places, the Wells’Built houses memorabilia of Orlando’s African-American community, displays of the Civil Rights movement, and African art and artifacts.

 Hannibal Square is part of Winter Park, a charming community about 25 minutes north of Orlando’s tourism districts and close to Eatonville.
 It’s also home to the Hannibal Square Heritage Center, where you can explore the district’s origins as an African-American community.